Epiretinal Membrane

 Macular Degeneration & AMD

-Age-related macular degeneration causes cells in the macula (the central portion of the retina responsible…
+Age-related macular degeneration damages cells in the macula, the part of the retina responsible for sharp, central vision.

 Diabetic Retinopathy